-Nama Electricity Distribution Company SAOC (the 'Parent Company') (formerly known as Mazoon Electricity Distribution Company SAOC) is a company domiciled in the Sultanate of Oman.
-These consolidated financial statements as at and for the year ended 31 December 2024 comprise of the Company and its subsidiaries.
+Nama Electricity Distribution Company SAOC (the 'Company') (formerly known as Mazoon Electricity Distribution Company SAOC) is a company domiciled in the Sultanate of Oman.

-The business activities of Parent Company and its subsidiary companies (together referred to as the Group) is primarily undertaking the regulated distribution of electricity in all governorates of Oman excluding Dhofar governorate under a license issued by the Authority for Public Services Regulation (APSR), Oman.
+The business activities of Company is primarily undertaking the regulated distribution of electricity in all governorates of Oman excluding Dhofar governorate under a license issued by the Authority for Public Services Regulation (APSR), Oman.
 The Company commenced its operations on 1 May 2005 (the Transfer Date) following the implementation of a decision of the Ministry of National Economy (the Transfer Scheme) issued pursuant to Royal Decree 78/2004.
-The registered address of the Parent Company is P.O.
+The registered address of the Company is P.O.
 Box 1721, Postal Code 311 Murtafaat Al Mata, Al Seeb, Muscat Governorate, Sultanate of Oman.

-As part of the reorganization of Electricity Holding Company SAOC ("EHC", or the "Holding Company"), EHC, in 2023, holding 99.99% shares in the Parent Company, effective as of 1 June 2023 (the "Reorganization"), the Parent Company (i) received as contribution the distribution business of its sister companies Nama Electricity Supply Company SAOC ("NESC") (formerly Muscat Electricity Distribution Company SAOC ("MEDC")), Majan Electricity Company SAOC ("MJEC") and Rural Areas Electricity Company SAOC ("RAECO"), all of which are owned by the Company's shareholder Electricity Holding Company SAOC (EHC), and transferred / distributed its supply business to MEDC, which was renamed to Nama Electricity Supply Company SOAC ("NESC").
+As part of the reorganization of Electricity Holding Company SAOC ("EHC", or the "Holding Company"), EHC, in 2023, holding 99.99% shares in the Company, effective as of 1 June 2023 (the "Reorganization"), the Company (i) received as contribution the distribution business of its sister companies Nama Electricity Supply Company SAOC ("NESC") (formerly Muscat Electricity Distribution Company SAOC ("MEDC")), Majan Electricity Company SAOC ("MJEC") and Rural Areas Electricity Company SAOC ("RAECO"), all of which are owned by the Company's shareholder Electricity Holding Company SAOC (EHC), and transferred / distributed its supply business to MEDC, which was renamed to Nama Electricity Supply Company SOAC ("NESC").